 Pierre was an experienced French mountaineer, on his seventh visit to the area, so he knew it quite well.
 Not surprisingly, he had already climbed many of the well known routes, which explained why he was keen to have a go at a less frequented one.
 I, on the other hand, had never been to Peru before.
 Sure, I was on a very long trip, but still, in the five weeks I had spent so far in the Cordillera Blanca, I had only explored a fraction of the possibilities, and mostly the more popular ones because it was easier to find partners for those.
 But I was game to try any interesting route, as long I thought it was within my capabilities.
 So, when Pierre proposed to climb Nevado Uruashraju, I was happy to get on board.

 We asked around in Huaraz, but that didn't help much either.
 Uruashraju proved to be a relatively unknown, almost forgotten peak.
-Finally, the best advice came from Eduard, the owner of Edwards Inn in Huaraz, where I was staying.
+Finally, the best advice came from Eduard, a retired mountain guide and owner of Edwards Inn in Huaraz, where I was staying.
 He had climbed the mountain some years ago.
-He thought it was a nice one, said to be mindful of crevasses on the high glacier plateau, and wished us luck.
+He thought it was a nice one, told us to be mindful of crevasses on the high glacier plateau, and wished us luck.

 Getting to base campThrough one of the agencies in town, we had arranged for a taxi to the trailhead and an arriero (mule driver) for the hike to base camp, at the end of Quebrada Rurec.
 Around eight in the morning we were on our way.